MasterEnderman/ModpackTools/PaletteCreator/README.md

 4. A greedy **max-min distance** algorithm selects colors that are maximally distinct
 5. Distance is measured using **ΔE2000**, a perceptual color difference metric
 6. Selected colors are named using the color.pizza API
+7. Mix provenance metadata is preserved throughout the pipeline
-7. Results are written to disk
+8. Results are written to disk

 This ensures that every added color contributes new, visually distinct information to the palette.